-‘A Day Without Women’ Strike March 8th: Some Schools Close For #DayWithoutAWoman
+‘A Day Without Women’ Strike March 8: Some Schools Close For #DayWithoutAWoman

 — NBCWashington (@nbcwashington) March 6, 2017

-The Alexandria City schools are closing on Wednesday, to reflect “A Day Without A Woman,” — or “A Day Without Women,” according to WUSA9.
-With 300 staff members requesting the day off for “A Day Without A Woman,” the school district reported that the decision wasn’t taken lightly to close schools that day.
+The Alexandria City schools are closing on Wednesday to reflect “A Day Without a Woman,” — or “A Day Without Women,” according to WUSA9.
+With 300 staff members requesting the day off for “A Day Without a Woman,” the school district reported that the decision wasn’t taken lightly to close schools that day.

 The #DayWithoutAWoman strike is closing schools across country; schools realizing they can’t operate without women.https://t.co/25YRJ85hAb